 During the year the Group entered into a borrowing facility in order to provide short term liquidity and general working capital.
-The balance was borrowed against the expected Research and Development grant (refer to Note 10) and is expected to be repaid upon receipt of this grant in 2021.
-The facility attracts a monthly interest rate of 1.25%.
+The balance was borrowed against the expected Research and Development grant (refer to Note 12) and will be repaid upon receipt of this grant in calendar year 2023.
+The facility attracted a monthly interest rate of 1.25%.